Orin-beep/HOTSPOT/README.md

 ## Accurate mode with Monte Carlo dropout (MC-dropout)
 HOTSPOT provides a specialized *accurate mode* designed to enhance accuracy using MC-dropout based early stop.
 You can activate this mode using the `--accurate_mode True` option.
+The results generated in this *accurate mode* will be saved in results/host_lineage_acc.tsv by default.

 For advanced users, you can utilize the `--mc_num`, `--min_mean`, and `--max_var` options to have control over the specific implementation details of the MC-dropout mechanism.
 Detailed usage of these options is shown in the following __Full command-line options__ section.
 Example:

 ```
 python hotspot.py --accurate_mode True